What Are Black Currants?

 Homegrown & Wildcrafted Ingredients

-Our Elderberries are sustainably wildcrafted from various parts of the Olympic Mountains of Western Washington State.
-We only harvest and process Elderberries (not flowers or leaves) for our recipe.
+Our Black Currant Berries are sustainably wildcrafted from various parts of the Olympic Mountains of Western Washington State.

 1 Ounce / 13,500mg of Pure Black Currant Extract